May The Van De Waals Force Be With You

 But that doesn’t mean the Van Der Waals force isn’t useful to us.
 In fact, it is the perfect metaphor for how we should be building and maintaining the relationships in our lives.

 At some point, when watching geckos, spiders, and ladybugs suspend themselves in their gravity-defying positions, we’ve asked ourselves “How do they do that?”
 It’s a good question, but it should be asked twice.
-We should be curious about how those creatures are able to create their sticky connections, but then follow that up by asking how they are able to break free.
+We should be curious about how those creatures can create their sticky connections, but then follow that up by asking how they can break free.
 The ability to do both — connect and separate — is what makes the Van de Waals force so remarkable and why it serves as a model that all of us should follow.

 Van de Waals is not like other physical forces, such as gravity and electromagnetism.
 Without the help of a rocket engine, none of us are escaping the hold that gravity has on us.
 And try pulling a magnet off your refrigerator when you can’t pry it up with your fingernails.
 A Van de Waals is different.
 It is strong enough to hold a lizard in a vertical position on a pane of glass.
 But weak enough to allow the lizard to pull away, keep climbing, or escape from a predator.